Learn French

 with Audio Stories

-Get ready to learn everything you ever wanted to know about the basic French sentence "De rien".
-It includes a detailed guide of what it is and how to use it in everyday life with an audio example.
-And because we want to help you on your learning journey, we also added some useful informations like slow pronunciation audio, synonyms, dialogue example and more!
+Get ready to learn all the things you need to know about the basic sentence "De rien".
+Including a complete guide of what it is and how to use it in a conversation with an audio example.
+But wait, we also added some useful informations like slow pronunciation audio, synonym, dialogue example and more!

 Slow